ZertyCraft/GoFFprobe/README.md

 - Retrieve media file information using `ffprobe`.
 - Flexible options to customize the `ffprobe` command.
 - Parses `ffprobe` output to a user-friendly format.

-## Contributions

-Contributions are welcome.
-Please feel free to submit pull requests or raise issues.

-## License

-[Your chosen license]